-As discussed above, applicants must use an online application to register an architectural work, a group of unpublished works, a group of photographs, a group of serials or newsletters, a group of contributions to periodicals, or a group of short online literary works.
+As discussed above, applicants must use an online application to register a group of unpublished works, a group of photographs, a group of newsletters, or a group of contributions to periodicals.
 In most cases, applicants must use the online application to correct or amplify the information appearing in an existing registration.
-See Sections 1404, 1406.1, 1406.2, 1406.4, 1406.5, and 1407.
+And applicants are encouraged - but not required - to use the online application to register a group of serials.
+See Sections 1404, 1406.1, 1406.2, 1406.4, 1406.5, 1406.6, and 1407.